Reviewed by: MyTaxRebate Team on 9 Mar 2026

 Part-time and casual workers in Ireland face a high emergency-tax risk because they often move into short employments quickly, start work before payroll details are fully set up, or take second jobs without Revenue having the correct Tax Credit Certificate in place.
 Even where weekly earnings are lower, emergency tax can still create meaningful overpayments because the worker loses the benefit of their tax credits during the affected period.
 In 2025, part-time and casual worker refund reviews should cover the open years 2022, 2023, 2024, and 2025.

-What This Guide Covers
+What This Page Covers

-- ✓ Why short-term jobs create emergency-tax risk
+- ✓Why short-term jobs create emergency-tax risk

-- ✓ How second jobs and casual shifts affect PAYE
+- ✓How second jobs and casual shifts affect PAYE

-- ✓ Typical refund amounts for lower weekly wages
+- ✓Typical refund amounts for lower weekly wages

-- ✓ Why part-time workers should still review all open years
+- ✓Why part-time workers should still review all open years

-- ✓ How MyTaxRebate handles multi-employer PAYE reviews
+- ✓How MyTaxRebate handles multi-employer PAYE reviews

 Why This Group Is Often Overlooked